ashejim/C769/_sources/intro.md

 # Welcome to C769!

 Welcome!
-The IT capstone is a written project demonstrating competency in your field through communicating the planning and implementing of an IT solution to a business problem.
+The IT capstone is a written project demonstrating competency in your field through communicating the planning and implementation of an IT solution to a business problem.

 The capstone includes three parts:
 1. **Task One:** Get course instructor topic approval -a preliminary step to ensure you started in the right direction.